 For content you do not have unrestricted access to, any sync relation created by you is automatically bidirectional.
 In that case, you will be asked to confirm the new sync relation.
 In other cases, you will be asked to determine the type of the new sync relations:

 As discussed before, you have the option to either bidirectionally sync data, or to send it without receiving changes from the target device.
 In the latter case, it may be possible to restrict the content you're sending according to predefined filter rules by selecting the corresponding option from the Restrict to field.

-After confirming the sync relation's creation, the target device will usually signal its user that a new sync relation became available.
+After confirming the sync relation's creation, the relation needs to get confirmed by the target device.
+Depending on its configuration, that might happen automatically or require user interaction.
 As soon as the relation is confirmed on the target device, the sync relation will automatically operate in the background.

 GeneralSync exposes supported data types to Android, which enables you to use them with any app.
 You can use any app compatible with the standard Android interfaces, refer to the app's documentation for details on its usage.

 When multiple devices change the same data, conflicts may occur.
 Conflicting data will no longer be available to third-party apps, until the conflict is resolved.
 Once a conflict occurs, a notification is shown: